Cold & Flu Season: What can you do?

 Lack of sunshine and daylight can have a profound effect on your emotions.
 For some people, this might mean low mood, irritability and lack of energy during autumn and winter.
 Winter depression, or seasonal affective disorder (S.A.D.) as it’s known, tends to affect more women than men.
 Symptoms include a lack of interest in socialising, daytime sleepiness, a craving for starchy foods and an increased need for sleep.

-Sharon is very experienced at working with people with mood disorders – including those for whom antidepressants haven’t helped.
+All our team very experienced at working with people with mood disorders – including those for whom antidepressants haven’t helped.
 Make an appointment here.

 Self-help at the First Sign of a Cold